 FAQs

-As a Certified Divorce Coach I am trained to support you in managing the emotional and practical matters of divorce.
+As a Certified Divorce Coach, I am trained to partner with you in managing the emotional and practical matters of divorce.
 If you’re contemplating ending your marriage, we will examine the various considerations of this change.
-In the separation and divorce process, we will explore your needs and wishes related to finances and co-parenting.
-We will organize your thoughts and prepare the materials for the work to be done with other divorce professionals such as lawyers, mediators, and financial advisors.
+In the separation and divorce process, we will explore your needs and wishes related to finances.
+We will organize your thoughts and prepare the materials for the work to be done with other divorce professionals, such as lawyers, mediators, and financial advisors.
 These preparations will save you time and money in the divorce process.

 Divorce Coaching is recognized by the American Bar Association as a facet of Alternative Dispute Resolution (ADR).
 A movement toward ADR is making gains in the shape of more creative, interest-based resolutions in divorce.
 This is important to those divorcing and has tremendous potential to improve children’s experience of their parents’ divorce.